MontyHull/CTF/rop_emporium/0_ret2win/64/README.md

-# CanaRy
+# ret2win

-This time we added a canary to detect buffer overflows.
-Can you still find a way to retrieve the flag from this program located in /problems/canary_5_f37171114d0d9fc71194842bb8b7bb34.
+Locate a method within the binary that you want to call and do so by overwriting a saved return address on the stack.

 ## TODO